zycbobby/easy_download/elasticsearch/README.md

  curl -XGET 'localhost:9200/my-index/my-type/_percolate' -d '{     "doc" : {         "message" : "A new bonsai tree in the office"     } }'
  ```

-This setence will reture the percolator(query) which is successfully matched by this doccument.
+This sentence will reture the percolator(query) which is successfully matched by this doccument.